Skip to content

 cols: list

-Names of quantities from pd.DataFrame)
+Names of quantities (column names) from pd.DataFrame

-name_ist: str or list, dafault is 'all'
+name_list: str or list of str, default is 'all'

 - 'BTEX' (for benzene, toluene, ethylbenzene, xylene)